xuankimtran/docs-1/pages/katalon-analytics/docs/kt-release.md

 ## Populate a Jira Release

-> Notes:
+> Requirements:
 >
-> You must enable Jira integration in Katalon TestOps first.
+> You have enabled Jira integration.
+See: [Jira Settings](https://docs.katalon.com/katalon-analytics/docs/kt-jira-config.html).

 There are two ways to populate Releases from Jira: